New Policy Library

-Integrity means the principle that information assets, facilities and services are what they are presented as – they are protected from tampering which would make their content or functionality other than what would be reasonably expected.
+Integrity means that information assets, facilities and services are what they are reasonably represented as.
+They are protected from tampering which would make their content or functionality other than what would be reasonably expected.

-Least privilege means an information security concept that entities (people, processes, devices) must be assigned the fewest privileges consistent with their assigned duties and functions.
-For example, this approach defines zero access by default and then opens or adds access as required, but provides no more than the minimum necessary to perform the required functions or tasks.
+Least privilege means that entities (whether these are people, processes, or devices) must be assigned the fewest privileges consistent with their assigned duties and functions.
+Under this approach, zero access is the default access level, and access is added or opened as required, but no more than the minimum access levels necessary to perform required functions or tasks.

 Line manager means the direct manager in a division who is responsible for the management of employees.

-Local facility means a network of interconnected computers and equipment operated by a particular faculty, department or other organisational unit of the University and for which the Executive Director, Infrastructure Services is not responsible, whether or not that network is also connected to the central facilities, including all associated computing and network facilities.
+Local facility means a network of interconnected computers and equipment operated by a particular faculty, department or other organisational unit of the University and for which the Executive Director, Business Services and Chief Technology Officer is not responsible, whether or not that network is also connected to the central facilities.
+This includes all associated computing and network facilities.

-Non-compliance means any action or inaction that is contrary to this Information Security Policy and its related processes or standards.
-Breaches of this policy and suspected security weaknesses should be promptly reported to the line manager or the Executive Director, Infrastructure Services.
+Non-compliance means any action or inaction that is contrary to this policy and its related processes or standards.

-Privileged user means a user with a high level of access to data (read, update, delete) and is able to perform functions over and above those that can be completed by the majority of users.
+Privileged user means a user with a high level of access to data (with the power to read, update, delete) and is able to perform functions over and above those that can be completed by the majority of users.

-Provider means the University division which provides and manages any part of the facilities.
+Provider means the University division or third-party provider which provides and manages any part of the facilities.

-Segregation of duties means controls that represent the separation of incompatible duties and/or responsibilities.
-Segregation of duties helps to ensure that one person is not able to:
+Segregation of duties means the controls that support the separation of incompatible duties and/or responsibilities.
+Segregation of duties helps to ensure that individuals are not able to: